Skip to main content

 Pollinators

-We will be conducting a BioBlitz this summer with our School of Natural and Environmental Sciences to record as many different species as possible, including pollinators that are located within the Drummond Quad.
-Keep an eye out on our events page to find out how colleagues, students and the local community can join in.
+We conducted a BioBlitz with the School of Natural and Environmental Sciences this summer to record as many different species as possible within the Drummond Quad.

-We work with a variety of teams in Estates and Facilities, including the Grounds Team to protect and enhance biodiversity on campus, which includes both plants and animals.
+We work with a variety of teams in Estates and Facilities, including the Grounds Team to protect and enhance biodiversity on campus.

 We have a variety of ecosystems and habitats present on campus, some of which are naturally occurring, some are manmade.
-We work with the Grounds Team to ensure these ecosystems and habitats are protected and enhanced where possible, alongside any species that may be present within them.
+The team work to ensure these habitats are protected and enhanced where possible, alongside any species that may be present within them.

 Bat boxes and barns